azinchen/nordvpn-ipsec/README.md

 # How to use this image

-This container was designed to be started first to provide a connection to other containers (using `--net=container:vpn`, see below *Starting an NordVpn client instance*).
+This container was designed to be started first to provide a connection to other containers (using `--net=container:vpn`, see below *Starting an NordVPN client instance*).

-**NOTE**: More than the basic privileges are needed for NordVpn.
+**NOTE**: More than the basic privileges are needed for NordVPN.
 With docker 1.2 or newer you can use the `--cap-add=NET_ADMIN` and `--device /dev/net/tun` options.
 Earlier versions, or with fig, and you'll have to run it in privileged mode.

 **NOTE 2**: If you need a template for using this container with `docker-compose`, see the example [file](https://github.com/dperson/openvpn-client/raw/master/docker-compose.yml).

-## Starting an NordVpn instance
+## Starting an NordVPN instance

     docker run -ti --cap-add=NET_ADMIN --device /dev/net/tun --name vpn\
                 -e USER=user@email.com -e PASS=password